HubSpot/jackson-datatype-protobuf/README.md

 ### Interop with Protobuf 3 Canonical JSON Representation

 Protobuf 3 specifies a canonical JSON representation (available [here](https://developers.google.com/protocol-buffers/docs/proto3#json)).
 This library conforms to that representation with a few exceptions:
+- unsigned numbers (uint32, fixed32, uint64, fixed64) can be improperly serialized as negative numbers.
+This can be overridden by enabling `ProtobufJacksonConfig#properUnsignedNumberSerialization`
-- int64, fixed64, uint64 are written as JSON numbers instead of strings
+- int64, fixed64, uint64 are written as JSON numbers instead of strings.
+This can be overridden by enabling `ProtobufJacksonConfig#serializeLongsAsString`
 - `Any` objects don't have any special handling, so the value will be a base64 string, and the type URL field name is `typeUrl` instead of `@type`
+- original field names are not accepted on deserialization.
+This can be overriden by enabling `ProtobufJacksonConfig#acceptLiteralFieldnames`

+If you want interop with canonical serialization/deserialization, you can call `ProtobufJacksonConfig#useCanonicalSerialization`.
+This will enable all of the available options to get as close to the canonical behavior as possible.
+The behavior of this method may change in the future as new options are added.

 ### Protobuf 2 Support